sebastienrousseau/pain001/README.md

 ## Installation

 It takes just a few seconds to get up and running with **Pain001**.
-You can install Pain001 from PyPI with pip or your favorite package manager:
+You can install Pain001 from PyPI with pip or your favourite package manager:

 Open your terminal and run the following command: